biodiversitycellatlas/bca-website/README.md

 allowing to preview updates in the web app in real-time, except for static files and Django model updates.

+After launching the service, the main website will be deployed to http://localhost and the Data Portal to http://portal.localhost.

+> [!NOTE]
+> If you are using proxies, localhost subdomains may need to be excluded in your Proxy settings.

 #### Update static files

 Static files are served by [Nginx][].